-This analysis will be updated in the initial stages of the project as part of the engagement between pilot region partners and the identified stakeholders in their regions.
-Engaging Stakeholders directly during the development of the NECTAR CGE curriculum and prior to the validation stage in pilot regions will improve NECTAR partners' understanding of all the Stakeholders, and therefore help ensure engagement and communication is properly managed within the Stakeholder Influence/Interest Matrix.
+This analysis is updated as part of the engagement between pilot sites and the identified stakeholders in their regions.
+Engaging Stakeholders directly during the development of the NECTAR CGE curriculum and prior to the validation stage in pilot regions is recognised as improving the project's understanding of all the Stakeholders, and therefore facilitates effective engagement and communication within the Stakeholder Influence/Interest Matrix.